 Osteoporosis leads to a higher risk of fractures (or breaks) than normal bones.
 It occurs when bones lose minerals, such as calcium, faster than the body can replace them, leading to a loss of bone thickness (bone mass or density).
 As a result, bones become thinner and less dense so that even a minor bump or fall can result in a fracture.

 What is a bone density test?

 A bone density test is a simple scan that measures the thickness of your bones (usually at the hip and spine).
 The results of this test show if your bones are in the range of normal, low bone density or osteoporosis.
 The scan takes about five minutes and involves lying on a flatbed while the scanner passes over you.
-There is no cost to you for the scan, and it’s painless.

 Should I be tested?